moppedijk/mono/README.md

 - Add detailed logging to api
 - Add proper error handling in api
 - Rename projects to moppedijk, and moppedijk-api
+- Add design tokens structure with primitives, semantic, and component
+- Consider renaming ui-common to ui-components
+- Consider renaming ui-base to ui-foundation

 ## Chores
 - Update dependencies